 Chronic Ambulatory Peritoneal Dialysis (CAPD) Program

-The Peritoneal Dialysis Unit provides training and long term management for the patient who selects peritoneal dialysis as home therapy.
-Staffed by experienced peritoneal dialysis nurses, manual and automated home peritoneal dialysis is available.
+The Peritoneal Dialysis Unit provides training and long-term management for the patient who selects peritoneal dialysis as home therapy.

 The Chronic Ambulatory Peritoneal Dialysis (CAPD) program is an outpatient service for home peritoneal dialysis patients.
 Our goal is to provide a collaborative environment in which patients and families can be trained, supported, and followed.
 This program has a multidisciplinary approach staffed by Mass General Nephrologists, renal nurses, a dietician, and a social worker who provide the support needed to the home peritoneal dialysis patient.
 Additional services provided include interventions for dialysis related issues and inpatient consultations.